Language Bias under Conflicting Information in Multilingual LLMs: Experimental Setting

 \section{Experimental Setting}

-We ran experiments using greedy decoding.
+We performed the experiments on a set of 12 LLMs (listed in \Fref{tab:outcomes} and described in more detail in Appendix~\ref{sec:models}).
+We used greedy decoding or a sampling temperature of 0 when applicable, aiming at getting as close to a deterministic results as possible given existing infrastructure.
 For the OpenAI models, we used their API, and for all other models we ran the experiments on a single H100 GPU.
-In total, we used approximately \~100 GPU hours and USD 331.53 of API credits.
+In total, we used approximately 100 GPU hours and USD 331.53 of API credits.
 For chain-of-thought models, we used the lowest setting of ``thinking effort''.
 For chat models, we constructed a single long ``user'' message consisting of the haystack, a blank line, and the question.
-For non-chat models, we used the simple template ``Question: [question text]``, followed by a blank line and ``Answer:''.
+For non-chat models, we used the simple template ``Question: [question text]'', followed by a blank line and ``Answer:''.